Blubern/GCH-CPlusPlus/README.md

 together with `Strg` + `Alt` + `Enter` and ask Copilot some questions about code / coding.ch

 ## Scenario 1️⃣: Create interest calculator without compound interest
+Task: Use GitHub Copilot chat to create an interest calculator in C++ (.cpp file).
+Keep in mind that you want to import this module later in your unittest file.
+Hint: If you're unsure about the formula for interest without compound, ask Copilot for assistance.

 ## Scenario 2️⃣: Create interest calculator with compound interest
+Task: Use GitHub Copilot to create an interest calculator **with compound interest**.
+But this time, use the comment or online chat function to ask Copilot for assistance.

 ## Scenario 3️⃣: Build simple unittest
+Task: Build a simple unittest for the interest calculator.
+Test different scenarios such as:
+- Calculating interest for different principal amounts
+- Calculating interest for different interest rates
+- Checking that the calculated interest matches the expected result

 # ⚠️SPOILER ALERT: Here are some sample prompts if you get stuck!